PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

         tick = int24(result);
     }

-For a better implementation, refer to the TickMath.sol library in the Uniswap V3 Core repository.
+For a better implementation, refer to the TickMath.sol library in the Dragonswap V2 Core repository.

-Ticks and Price Ranges in Uniswap V3
+Ticks and Price Ranges in Dragonswap V2

 Ticks divide the entire price curve into discrete steps, creating defined price ranges.
 Each tick corresponds to a specific price point, calculated as:
 [ \text{Price at Tick (t)} = 1.0001^t ]